Eric Kattus

-Eric Kattus (born March 4, 1963) is a former professional American football tight end who played primarily for the Cincinnati Bengals of the National Football League (NFL).
+John Eric Kattus (born March 4, 1963) is an American former professional football player who was a tight end in the National Football League (NFL), primarily with the Cincinnati Bengals.
 He also played briefly with the New York Jets of the NFL.
-Kattus played in college for the Michigan Wolverines football team where he served as captain of the team during the 1985 season.
-He was also a member of the 1982 Big Ten Conference Champions.
+Kattus played college football for the Michigan Wolverines, serving as captain of the team in 1985.
+He was also a member of the 1982 Big Ten Conference champions.

 College

 After attending Colerain High School, Kattus spent five years at the University of Michigan, where he sat as a redshirt for one year and was a varsity letterman for four, while wearing the #81.

 As a redshirt freshman, he was a member of the 1982 Big Ten Champions who went to the Rose Bowl.
 At the University of Michigan he earned All Big Ten Conference honors in his senior season.
 He was captain and started all 12 games for Bo Schembechler's Michigan team that ended the season ranked #2 in both the AP and UPI polls after a Fiesta Bowl victory over the Nebraska Cornhuskers gave them a 10-1-1 record for the season.

 Kattus caught eight touchdown passes for the Wolverines among his 38 receptions for 582 yards.
 In each of the three games he caught six passes that season, Kattus also scored at least one touchdown: twice, he scored two.
 In another game where he caught five passes, he had his only collegiate 100 yard game, totaling 123 yards and a touchdown.

 His senior season was quite a progression from his previous seasons, which totaled seven receptions for 60 yards and two touchdowns.

+Kattus was a third-team All-American selection as a senior.